Dathasai1234/Personal-Notes/Security/Sentinel/Sentinel.md

 - XDR is not so comprehensive compared either of these two tools.
 - XDR is more focused on endpoints and data ingestion and analytics of XDR is not as powerful as SIEM tool.
 - The orchestration capabilities are limited compared to SOAR.
-- The XDR tools are cheaper
+- The XDR tools are cheaper.
+- The SEAM and SOAR tools are expensive.